aws-samples/aws-modernization-with-codefresh/content/25_ec2/create_ami.md

 ![New AMI](/images/ec2/ami-created.png)

-We will however automated this with a Codefresh pipeline as we will see later in this section.
+We will however automate those steps with a Codefresh pipeline as we will see later in this section.